 - straining the 8 bit codec, leading to noise and artifacts

-- leaving an artificial grey 'haze' over the footage, even after grading
+- leaving an artificial gray 'haze' over the footage, even after grading

 That's why I decided to create a picture style for Canon mirrorless cameras that fit my requirements of matching Canon-log as closely as possible, retaining accurate color response (no reds turning purple), and minimizing degradation of the image.

-Filmkit Flat comes with the picture style (in .pf3 format) and a LUT (in .cube format) for converting the footage shot with the Filmkit Flat profile back to Rec709.
+Filmkit Flat comes with the picture style (in .pf3 format) and 3 LUTs (in .cube format) for converting the footage shot with the Filmkit Flat profile back to Rec709.
 It also includes a small guide on how to install, use and grade Filmkit Flat.

 Unlike C-log, you can also use this picture profile for photography.
 It will greatly improve the dynamic range of your images compared to the standard picture profiles.
 You can then apply the included LUT in Photoshop via: